 - When I know somebody listens to my podcast or was an engaged guest, I ask them to consider leaving a review on Apple, the only place where podcast reviews can currently be left.
 You can also set up a Rate This Podcast landing page to make this even easier.

-- After somebody hired me for a project, I ask them a review or a LinkedIn recommendation.
+- After somebody hired me for a project, I ask them for a review or a LinkedIn recommendation.

 Reaching out to customers of related products